 Let go of thinking you have to prove yourself to your friends and family who don’t have chronic pain.Tweet

-Let go of thinking that your life is over or that a cure being found is the only thing that will improve it.
+To move forward you must let go of thinking that your life is over or that a cure being found is the only thing that will improve it.

-Let go of behaviors or actions that increase your pain.
+It won’t cure you, but you will experience less pain when you learn to let go of behaviors or actions that increase your pain.